-Everybody needs nitrogen, but as far as non-negotiable, life-sustaining elements go, it's tricky.
 Living things require nitrogen for their cells to function and, furthermore, we are virtually steeping in the stuff since our atmosphere is made up of 78 percent nitrogen gas.
-However, there's a catch: It's a "water, water everywhere, but not a drop to drink" situation.

-Although nitrogen's lurking basically everywhere, it's not terribly abundant in the Earth's crust, and it's incredibly difficult for living things to capture atmospheric nitrogen and use it for their purposes.
-It's like having a pocketful of Icelandic krónur in Minneapolis, where you can't spend it.
+Although nitrogen's lurking basically everywhere, it's not abundant in the Earth's crust, and it's difficult for living things to capture atmospheric nitrogen and use it for their purposes.
+The nitrogen cycle steps are kind of like a currency exchange, converting nitrogen into different forms, some of which plants and animals can use, and some of which they can’t.

 Advertisement